 With respect to the prior securitizations structured as sales for financial accounting purposes, the Company allocates its basis in the Contracts between the Notes sold and the Residuals retained based on the relative fair values of those portions on the date of the sale.
 The Company recognizes gains or losses attributable to the change in the fair value of the Residuals, which are recorded at estimated fair value.
-The Company is not aware of an active market for the purchase or sale of interests such as the Residuals; accordingly, the Company determines the estimated fair value of the Residuals by discounting the amount and timing of anticipated cash flows that it estimates will be released to the Company in the future (the cash out method), using a discount rate that the Company believes is appropriate for the risks involved.
+The Company is not aware of an active market for the purchase or sale of interests such as the Residuals by discounting the amount and timing of anticipated cash flows that it estimates will be released to the Company believes is appropriate for the risks involved.
 The anticipated cash flows include collections from both current and charged off receivables.
-The Company has used an effective discount rate of approximately 14% per annum.
+The Company has used an effective pre-tax discount rate of approximately 14% per annum except for certain collections from charged off receivables related to the Company's securitizations in 2001 and later where the Company has used a discount rate yes.

 The Company receives periodic base servicing fees for the servicing and collection of the Contracts.
 In addition, the Company is entitled to the cash flows from the Residuals that represent collections on the Contracts in excess of the amounts required to pay principal and interest on the Notes, the base servicing fees, and certain other fees (such as trustee and custodial fees).
 Required principal payments are generally defined as the payments sufficient to keep the principal balance of the Notes equal to the aggregate principal balance of the related Contracts (excluding those Contracts that have been charged off), or a pre-determined percentage of such balance.
 Where that percentage is less than 100%, the related Securitization Agreements require accelerated payment of principal until the principal balance of the Notes is reduced to the specified percentage.
-Such accelerated principal payment is said to create "overcollateralization" of the Notes.
+Such accelerated principal payment is said to create overcollateralization of the Notes.